Search

 On Monday, government bond yields surged further as prices tumbled, adding to last week's dramatic moves.

-Investors moved to price in as much as two rate hikes from the European Central Bank by year-end, a huge turnaround from February, when the risk was another rate cut.
+Investors moved to price in about 30 bps in rate hikes from the European Central Bank by year-end, a huge turnaround from February, when the risk was another rate cut.
+Earlier in the session, traders had priced as much as two full rate hikes.

 Those moves followed jumps of around 30 bps each last week, as European markets proved particularly vulnerable to the selloff given the region's dependency on energy imports.

-The moves were more contained in the U.S., the world's largest liquefied natural gas producer, where two-year yields were last up 5 bps.
+The moves were more muted in the United States, the world's largest liquefied natural gas producer, where two-year yields were last up 3.4 bps at 3.59%.

-Longer-term bonds were mainly hit in Britain on Monday, where 10-year yields were last up 14 bps, while they were only up 3-4 bps in Germany and the U.S.
+Longer-term bonds were mainly hit in Britain on Monday, where 10-year yields hit their highest since September last year.

 Investors are growing more concerned about the inflation outlook.
-A market gauge of euro zone inflation over the next two years is up around three quarters of a percentage point since the war broke out.
+A market gauge of euro zone inflation over the next two years hit their highest since November 2023, while a similar measure in the United States -- the two-year U.S. breakeven inflation rate -- touched a one-month peak as of last Friday.

 But analysts say bond market moves have also been exacerbated by positioning shifts as investors previously bet on steeper yield curves and falling short-term yields expecting central bank rate cuts.